• Home

 In spring of 1999 the president of ERAÜ Enn Lohk (ES1AR) resigned being in charge of the Estonian society since its restoration in 1991.
 These years were very important to the organization and Enn deserves a special prize and full recognition for the huge work done in building up a functioning society.
 The annual meeting in Paide elected Tiit Praks (ES7RE) as the new chairman of the board in 1999.
 Unfortunately his presidency remained very short - Tiit was killed in a car accident in Finland in December 1999.
 The same month gave us another sad event – the Grand Old Man of the Estonian amateur radio, the honourable member of ERAÜ, Karl Kallemaa, ES5D passed away at the age of 85.

 The annual meeting in March 2000 elected a new board to the society, some changes were also made to the committees.
 Arvo Pihl (ES5MC) was elected as the president of ERAÜ for the next three years becoming the 4th president in the history of the society.
 Arvo was also re-elected for the second period, so, after 6 years of being in charge another person had to be found to this position, as the maximum consequent time for the chairmanship is limited to two periods.
 A very logical development was to ask Tõnno Vähk to step forward – and he was elected as the 5th president of ERAÜ in spring 2006.
 Vice presidency was also given over – Jüri Ruut (ES5JR) became a new member of the board and was nominated to this position.
 Tõnno and Jüri were leading the society for another 6 years, and in spring 2012 with the new elections Jüri Ruut (ES5JR) became the 6th president of ERAÜ.
-After 2 periods for Jüri, Kristjan Kass (ES7GM) was elected as a new chairman of the Estonian Radio Amateurs Union in spring 2018.
+After 2 periods for Jüri, Kristjan Kass (ES7GM) was elected as a new chairman of the Estonian Radio Amateurs Union in spring 2018, followed by Arvo Pihl (ES2MC) in 2024.

 As years pass by, many of our well-known colleagues have unfortunately passed away lately - among them our leaders Enn Lohk (ES1AR), Tõnu Elhi (ES2DW) and Arvo Kallaste (ES1CW).
 Nevertheless ERAÜ as an organisation is alive and developing further thanks to many contributors and new leaders of our hobby.